christie3406/Options-trading/README.md

 # Derivatives-trading
-Python-based backtester to optimize option trading strategies (in progress).
+Python-based backtester to optimize trading strategies for European options.